jawslouis/MakePlacePlugin/README.md

 ### How do I update the plugin?
 When an update is available, simply return to the plugins window and click on the "Update Plugins" button.

-### Why does the plugin look similar to HousingPos?
+### Why does this plugin look familiar?
 This plugin builds upon the foundation laid by 3 other great plugins: [HousingPos](https://github.com/Bluefissure/HousingPos), [BDTH](https://github.com/LeonBlade/BDTHPlugin) and [HouseMate](https://github.com/lmcintyre/Housemate).
-I did additional reverse-engineering work to figure out how to automate the saving of furniture positions.
+The UI in particular borrows heavily from HousingPos.

 ## Donate
 Thank you for using the plugin.
 If you enjoy my work and wish to support me, you can use the below links: